Frequently Asked Questions

 How long does AI peer review actually take?

 Median end-to-end time from upload to full editorial decision is under 15 minutes.
-The longest step is prior-publication detection, which fans out in parallel to six external sources (CrossRef, arXiv, medRxiv, bioRxiv, Unpaywall, plus our 900,000-paper local index) with a strict 12-second timeout per source.
+The longest step is prior-publication detection, which fans out in parallel to seven external sources (CrossRef, arXiv, medRxiv, bioRxiv, Unpaywall, plus our 4.4-million-paper local index) with a strict 12-second timeout per source.
 The eight specialised review agents themselves run in roughly 8–12 minutes total.

 What file formats does the journal accept?